Skip to content

 There are also so many of them, making it difficult to determine which ones are worth trading over the short and medium term.
 Sifting through the financials of dozens or even hundreds of stocks can take time.
 That’s why we offer our stock screener – to make it easier for you to determine which ones to trade.

 Moreover, they’re often expensive – the barrier to entry for a small stock trader can be high.
-For example, as of 18 July 2025, the share price of Berkshire Hathaway is $709,820.1 This is an extreme example, but it makes the point.
+For example, as of 20 October 2025, the share price of Johnson & Johnson is US$193.22.
+It’s not prohibitively expensive, but it does require substantial investment funds to buy a significant number of shares.

 Risks of blue-chip stocks